EvitaKnits/hitch-hound/README.md

 #### Solution
 The solution to this was going through systematically, encountering errors and resolving them until all references to IDs had either been removed or switched to the auto-assigned ones in Django.

+### Bug Two

+#### Issue
+I noticed that the error message on my login page wasn't working anymore.
+When incorrect login credentials are entered, the page simply reloads without displaying any error message, leaving the user unaware of why they haven't been logged in.

+#### Solution
+The solution involved modifying the template to properly handle and display error messaging when login credentials are incorrect.
+I previously had a small bit of Javascript at the bottom of the page to handle this, but as it wasn't working, I changed to using Django templating language in the body of the template and it started working again.
+See related commit for the code change.

 ## Deployment
 This project was deployed to [Heroku](https://id.heroku.com/login): a hosting platform.